Isaac Eicher’s

 Lodging and Food

-Three meals a day are included in the package- we’re talking authentic Mexican food prepared fresh on site with local ingredients.
+Three meals a day are included in the package- traditional Mexican food prepared on site with local ingredients.
+The lodge also offers a vegetarian meal plan.

 Price

-Guest spots - a limited number of guests can join for the price of $800 as an Early Bird and $850 after August.
-Some alternate classes will be offered in place of mandolin workshops such as cooking and Spanish language.
+Guest spots - a limited number of guests can join for the price of $1,000.

 Lake Pátzcuaro and Michoacán, México